-14.2 There is a comprehensive application process which allows an organisation to obtain a common set of core data.
+12.2 There is a comprehensive application process which allows an organisation to obtain a common set of core data.

-These are outlined in the Safe Recruitment Policy.
+These are outlined in the Safe Recruitment Policy on the Government of Jersey internal website.

-14.3 There are clear job descriptions and person specifications.
+12.3 There are clear job descriptions and person specifications.